 TIP: Remember when you do your analysis to record any runs, SB or CS against the DR, not against the player he ran for.
-Do the same for a runner replacing the catcher in the 2 down catcher rule situation.
+Do the same for a runner replacing the Pitcher or Catcher as a Temporary Runner.

 5.3.
-Blood Bin
+Blood Bin (3.2.6 The Replacement Player)